A South African, Mordor and a Hobbit

 The 3rd South African Infantry Regiment, was under the Command of Lt Col E.F.
 Thackeray and raised mainly from the Transvaal (now Gauging) and Rhodesia (now Zimbabwe).
 The Regiment was generally known as “The Transvaal Regiment.”
 B Company were mostly from the Witwatersrand Rifles while C Company were men from the Rand Light Infantry.

 Distraught a leaving Jackie behind Pte.
 Marr figured it would be a great idea if his pet Baboon could come along with him, so he approached his superiors and (rather surprisingly) got their permission.
 At first Jackie’s presence was generally ignored, but he was so well-behaved and had such an impressive bearing that he was soon stuck out and the troops took notice of him.
-In a short time Jackie was officially adopted by all as the mascot of the 3rd South African Infantry (Transvaal) Regiment,
+In a short time Jackie was officially adopted by all as the mascot of the 3rd South African Infantry (Transvaal) Regiment.

 Once officially enlisted Jackie was given the rank of ‘Private’ and a special uniform was made for him complete with buttons, a cap and regimental badges.
 As with any enlisted soldier he also received a pay book and his own rations.
 He also drilled and marched with his company and would generally entertain the men – and such entertainment would prove invaluable in the months to come as a morale booster, especially to relieve the boredom caused by the stalemate of trench warfare once the 1st South African Infantry Brigade (and the Transvaal Regiment) reached France.